snowplow/snowplowanalytics.com/_posts/2018-05-10-snowplow-r106-acropolis-released-with-pii-enrichment-upgrade/index.md

 }
 {% endhighlight %}

-In this example there are a few things going on.
-The PII Enrichment was configured to pseudonymize the canonical fields `user_fingerprint`, `user_ipaddress` and `user_id`, and as such the emitted event contains their original and modified values.
+There are a few notable things about this example.
+The PII Enrichment was configured to pseudonymize the canonical fields `user_fingerprint`, `user_ipaddress`, and `user_id`, and as such the emitted event contains their original and modified values.

 In addition, the enrichment was configured to pseudonymize properties from the `unstruct_event` and `contexts` fields.
 As before, the event contains the original and modified values, but it also contains:

-1. The `schema` property, identifying the Iglu URI for the related and the
+1. The `schema` property, identifying the Iglu URI for the related events
 2. The `jsonPath` property, corresponding to it as in the case of `contexts` there could be any number of substitutions depending on the path and schema matches

-Finally the PII Transformation event strategy and in this case the hashing algorithm version is also given.
+Finally the PII Transformation event strategy, in this case the hashing algorithm version, is also given.
 What is not emitted is the `salt` that was used in the hashing (see [salt](#pii-salt) below)

-Let's look at the here are a couple of fields of particular interest, namely the `contexts` and `unstruct_event`:
+Let's look at a couple of fields of particular interest, namely the `contexts` and `unstruct_event`:

 <h3>The PII Transformation event's parent event</h3>